tradovate/example-api-js/tutorial/WebSockets/EX-05-WebSockets-Start/README.md

 repository so that you can run it locally.

 ## Exploring the Project
-Inside this project you will find everything from the [Access tutorial](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-0-Access-Start), save for the test request we built to explore the API.
+Inside this project you will find all the reusable code from the [Access tutorial](https://github.com/tradovate/example-api-js/tree/main/tutorial/Access/EX-0-Access-Start).
 Astute analysts will also notice that `env.js` has changed.
 We've added a set of new URLs and made our naming scheme a bit more universal.
 We'll be using these URLs in the WebSocket module.
-We've also removed the button from the `index.html` page, so that we can start with a fresh slate for our test application.
-The `connect` function has been refactored as well - it is now asynchronous, and its usage has changed slightly in `app.js`.
-We now run a `main` function from `app.js`.
-This is so we can strategize our asynchronous initialization.
-If that sounds scary, don't worry - it will be more apparent what that means as we add to our application.
-We will need almost everything we built on in part one to connect our
+We've also cleared out unnecessary code from our `index.html` page, so that we can start with a fresh slate for our test application.
+We will need almost everything we built on in part one to connect our WebSocket.
-WebSocket.

 ## Connecting Your WebSocket
 Open `app.js`.
 Add the `WSS_URL` import to the top of the file, and then append the WebSocket code to the end of the file: